sdnfv/openNetVM/examples/NFD/syn_flood_detection/README.md

 SYN Flood Detection is translated from the `SYNFloodDetectionModel.txt` to C++ environment. <br>

  <br>
  SYN Flood Detection counts the number of SYNs without any matching ACK from the sender side.
-If one sender exceeds a certain threshold, it should be blocked.
+If one sender exceeds a certain threshold X (set by user.
+In this program, we set threshold 100.), it should be blocked.

  <br>